 Preheat Oven to 375º.

-Line mini muffin tins for 36 mini muffins or spray with non-stick baking spray.
+Place muffin liners in muffin cups for 24 mini muffins or spray muffin tin with non-stick baking spray.

 Remove the banana from the peel and break it into small pieces.

-Add the banana and applesauce to a food processor and pulse until smooth.
+Add the banana and applesauce to a food processor or mash bananas with a fork and stir into applesauce.

-Add the eggs and canola oil right into the food processor and blend again.
+Combine eggs and canola oil right into the food processor and blend again.
+Again, if you don't have a food processor, simply beat egg and add canola oil.

 Gently fold in the blueberries.

 Bake for about 12-14 minutes.
-Check them at 12 as oven temperatures can vary quite a bit.
+Check them at 12 minutes using the toothpick test as oven temperatures can vary quite a bit.
+If it comes out with batter on it, give them a little additional time.

-Makes 24 mini muffins.
-Freeze any that you won't eat within a couple of days.
+Freeze any of these muffins that you won't eat within a couple of days.

-- Leave out the berries and make these simply banana muffins.
+- Leave out the berries and make these banana muffins.

 - Add chocolate chips for a chocolate banana muffin.
 (This will increase the Points and calories, of course.)